aymuos15/InstaMatch/README.md

 - [ ] Mention section/line numbers of the paper when mentioned anywhere in the codebase.
 (Currently only mentioned in unit tests)

 ## Todo's Code
-- [ ] Optimise code
-  - [ ] All base/global metrics should be based on MONAI and optimised to use it.
+- [ ] All semantic metrics should be from MONAI.
+(Or is this actually the best route?)
-  - [ ] Mention properly in the docs/functions whether the gt or both gt and pred go through the connected components function.
+- [ ] Optimise code (If possible)
-- [ ] 3D Unit tests and corresponding visualisations.
+- [ ] 3D Unit tests.
+  - [ ] Minor testing shows it works.
 - [ ] Add variable threshold options.
+- [ ] Pass num classes as an arg.
 - [ ] [LOT OF WORK BUT IMPORTANT] - Make visualisations of the matching for all of the metrics.
-- [ ] Make a requirements.txt
-- [ ] Pass num classes as an arg.
-- [ ] All semantic metrics should be from MONAI.

 ## Part Metrics Todo's immediate
 - [ ] Elabortate Documentation.